 Foreclosure begins with missed mortgage payments.
 If you haven't made your mortgage payment for a couple of months – sometimes even for just a single month – the lender will start to send you letters and make phone calls.
 If you can, treat these as opportunities to work out payment plans or loan modifications to get your loan up to date.

 How Long Do You Have?

-According to the federal law that regulates banking, you must be delinquent for 120 days before a lender can serve you with a notice of foreclosure.
-However, there are some independent lenders that do not fall under this law's jurisdiction and can begin foreclosure at any time after the loan goes into default.
+According to the federal law that regulates banking, you must be delinquent for 120 days before a mortgage lender can serve you with a notice of foreclosure.
+However, there are some independent lenders that do not fall under this law's jurisdiction and can begin to give you a foreclosure notice at any time after the loan goes into default.

 The Next Step – Notice of Default and Acceleration

 If the lender chooses to proceed with foreclosure after the minimum delinquency period has passed, they can send you a notice of default.
 This means that you have a specified period of time, usually a legally mandated 20 days but occasionally up to 30 days, in order to pay what you owe.

 The Acceleration Clause

 Texas mortgage agreements often include acceleration clauses.
 These give the bank the right to demand immediate payment of your entire balance if you violate the terms of the loan as stated in Texas law.
 If your mortgage includes an acceleration clause and you go into default, your lender may ask you to pay off the remainder of the mortgage loan or face foreclosure.

 If your lender decides to take advantage of an acceleration clause, it will say so in the demand letter that you receive.
 However, in many cases, your lender may still be open to negotiation.

 If you have not yet arranged to pay your amount due within the time specified, your lender may send you a Notice of Sale.
 Texas foreclosure laws require that you have at least 21 days’ notice in writing, beginning on the day the notice goes into the mail, before the lender sells your home at auction.